henriquemarlon/swapx/README.md

    ```

 > [!WARNING]
-> Before deploy, create a `.env` with the command bellow:
+> Before the next step, create a `.env` with the command bellow:
 > ```bash
 > make env
 > ```